CPD Activity Accreditation Standards for the

 - Development and delivery of content

 Administrative Standard 3: All accredited self-assessment programs must maintain

 attendance records and provide participants with a certificate of participation that includes the

 A certificate of participation or written confirmation signed by the chair of the planning

-committee must be issued to participants for all accredited group learning activities.
+committee must be issued to participants for all accredited self-assessment programs.
+The

 - The title of the activity.